jilldela/cmchallenge/README.md

 ruby server.rb
 ```

+### Gems Used

-I chose to use the Rack gem as a server.
+I used the Rack gem as a server.
 It is a modular webserver interface that nicely wraps HTTP requests and responses so that I was able to modify them in Ruby as needed.

+I wrote unit tests using Rspec.

 I used Postman to test the API behavior.
 The tests can be found [here](https://documenter.getpostman.com/view/1901975/collection/71B2sNa).

-I wrote unit tests using Rspec.